 I also use reusable canvas grocery bags in place of plastic ones.
 If I forget one, I use a paper bag from the store (which doubles as a cat toy).
 Simple Truth offers biodegradable plastic bags to line your trash cans (available at most grocery stores).

 I’m also trying to eat less meat.
 Admittedly, I’m bad at this.
 I love chicken, in particular.
 But I’ve cut down my meat meals to only 2-3 per week, and I cut out beef altogether because cow farming is one of the biggest contributors to methane gases in the atmosphere.
 Not only is meat expensive, but it typically comes wrapped in styrofoam, which is also bad.

 If you love burgers, try Boca veggie burgers: with enough barbecue sauce and pickles, you can barely tell it’s not real meat.

-Finally, I admit that I love shopping.
-I love buying new clothes.
-But in doing so, I not only spent a ton of money, I also directly support the Capitalist Machine that, more often than not, incorporates slave labor or pays workers unfair wages.
+Finally, I admit that I love shopping- clothes shopping in particular.
+But in doing so, I not only spend a ton of money, I also directly support the Capitalist Machine that, more often than not, incorporates slave labor or pays workers unfair wages.
 So I started buying secondhand.
 You’d be amazed at how many designer-brand items you can find at places like Plato’s Closet, Clothes Mentor, and even your local Goodwill.
-I also recently discovered Poshmark, an app where I’ve not only sold a lot of my clothes, but have found name-brand stuff for super cheap.
+I also recently discovered Poshmark, and ThredUp, apps where I’ve not only sold a lot of my clothes, but have found name-brand stuff for super cheap.

 If you do want to buy new, consider supporting independent boutiques over chains.